golingon/lingon/docs/comparison.md

 We wanted to avoid that as it would be a blocker for adoption, too many people to convince and teach about it.

 It uses a declarative approach to manage infrastructure at scale.
-Declarative language are fine for simple use cases, and they do a lot of automation under the hood.
+Declarative languages are fine for simple use cases, and they do a lot of automation under the hood.
 It is that automation that makes the debugging experience hard.

 ### Cluster API